Joseph W. Estabrook

-Joseph Walter Estabrook (May 19, 1944 in Kingston, New York – February 4, 2012 in Houston, Texas) was an American prelate of the Roman Catholic Church who served as an auxiliary bishop of the Archdiocese for the Military Services and also Titular Bishop of Flenucleta.
+Joseph Walter Estabrook (May 19, 1944 – February 4, 2012) was an American Catholic prelate who served as an auxiliary bishop in the Archdiocese for the Military Services from 2004 to 2012.

 Biography

 Early life and education

 Joseph Estabrook attended St. Bonaventure University (in Olean, New York), the Seminary of Christ the King (in East Aurora, New York), where he earned a Master's degree in Divinity, and the Jesuit School Of Theology (Berkeley, California).

 Ordination and ministry

 Estabrook was ordained to the priesthood by Bishop Edwin Broderick on May 30, 1969.
 He then served as associate pastor at St. Vincent de Paul Parish in Albany until 1970, and as director of the Diocesan Family Life Bureau from 1970 to 1977.

 Military chaplain

 Estabrook entered the chaplaincy of the United States Navy on July 4, 1977, and then served as chaplain at the Naval Hospital in Jacksonville, Florida until 1978.
 He served at Naval Station Mayport (1978–1980) and at Marine Corps Base Quantico (1980–1982) before studying at the Armed Forces Staff College in Norfolk, Virginia.
 He worked in recruitment and endorsing at the Navy Chief of Chaplains Office from 1983 to 1986.

 Estabrook was a chaplain aboard the USS Carl Vinson from 1986 to 1988, whence he was transferred to the US Naval Hospital in Oakland, California.
 From 1988 to 1989, he studied ethics at the Jesuit School of Theology at Berkeley.
 He was a chaplain at the Naval Air Station Sigonella (1989–1991) and a basic course officer at the Navy Chaplain School aboard Naval Education and Training Command in Newport, Rhode Island (1991–1994) before serving as Executive Assistant to the Navy Chief of Chaplains at the Department of Navy from 1994 to 1997.
 He served as U.S. Pacific Fleet Chaplain aboard Naval Station Pearl Harbor from 1997 to 2000, and served at Marine Corps Base Kaneohe Bay, Hawaii from 2000 to 2004.